+Graduate loans are disbursed by Student Account Services at the beginning of each enrollment period.
 Three things must happen each graduate term before your loan funds can disburse:

 - The term must have started.
-Official term start dates are as follows – Summer 7/1, Fall 9/1, Winter 12/1, Spring 3/1
+Official term start dates are as follows – Summer 7/1, Fall 9/1, Winter 12/1, Spring 3/1.

 - At least 3 credits must have officially begun.
 Each class has an official start date that may differ from the term start date.
-If your class start date is AFTER the official term start date, funding will not be disbursed until after the class has begun.
+If your class start date is AFTER the official term start date, funding will not be disbursed until after the class has officially begun.